LottieManser/CManser.github.io/index.md

 ---
 layout: default
-title: Home
+title: Charlotte Manser
 ---

 # Welcome

-This is my Jekyll site.
+This is my homepage.